NSJTeo/East-Vancouver-Radio/README.md

 - `npm i`
 - `npm start`

-If React's working right, your browser should open to http://localhost:3000/.
+If React's working right, your browser should open to http://localhost:3000/

 Happy listening!

 ## Client-side file management

-"Why is there client-side file management?"
-Yes, sorry, this is purely for demonstrative purposes.
-You can give it a shot yourself though!
-In the client, open up the "Setup" window by clicking one of the Setup icons.

-Username is _user_ and password is _user_.
-While I'd love to hear your selections, this password combination won't work on the heroku deployment.
+Username is _user_ and password is _user_

 If the whole process worked out, you should see a list of the mp3s in your music folder.
 Please do not delete the currently playing track!
-If you need to delete it from the client-side while the server is running, upload another song and wait for it to finish playing.
+If you need to delete it from the client while the server is running, upload another song and wait for it to finish playing.

 As for uploading...
 I'm working on implementing some visual cues for the process but when you upload, **wait for your file to populate the mp3 list.** That's a sure sign that it's been fully uploaded to the server.

 ## Scheduling

 The scheduling is a bit limited, I'll admit.
-Node is going to read the music folder files in alphanumerical order, so before you upload the "first" song in the schedule, prepend it with a 01, like `01-your-first-song.mp3` and then prepend the second with 02 `02-your-second-song` etc etc. That's all I got for a workaround right now.
+Node is going to read the music folder files in alphanumerical order, so before you upload the "first" song in the schedule, prepend it with a 01, like `01-your-first-song.mp3` and then prepend the second with 02 `02-your-second-song`

 ## Thank you!